-Of the 80 patients, 38 (48%) were given the fractionated dose and 42 (52%) received the vaccine as a single dose.
+Of the 804 patients, 389 (48%) got the vaccine fractioned were given the fractionated dose and 42 (52%) received the vaccine as a single dose.
 There is a statistical difference in age between the patients never being exposed to egg, and those having a severe allergic reaction to egg.
-The groups were indistinguishable with regard to SSIgE level and time since the SSIgE level had been done.
+The groups were groups were indistinguishable with regard to SSIgE level and time since the SSIgE level had been done.
 There was also no difference in the median and the range of SSIgE between the two groups.
-SSIgE had been measured between one month and 10 years before, with a mean time 28.6 months.
+SSIgE had been measured between one month and 10 years before, with a mean time 28.6time 28.6 months.
 Half of the patients who had their SSIgE measured were older than one year, and the SSIgE had a median value of 25.4 kU/L.